Wally West: Return: The New 52 and DC Rebirth

 When Barry confronts Wally about how he has not made any real effort to make contact with Iris, rebuild things with Linda, or even try to make a new life for himself, Wally tries to compensate for this by tracking down Frances Kane, but his initial contact with her also re-awakens her old psychological issues, causing her to attack Wally before he calms her down by confessing his own fears about his current circumstances.
 Inspired by this conversation, Wally calls Dick Grayson to help him purchase an apartment.
 However, Wally is unaware that his friend-turned-foe Hunter Zolomon has returned.
 Now in a position of authority in the 25th century, Zolomon sends the Renegades into the past to arrest Iris for the murder of Eobard Thawne with the intention of provoking a war between the Flashes to make 'the true Flash' stronger through tragedy.
 After the Flash Family defeated Gorilla Grodd in a battle, Wally meets Iris for the first time after his disappearance.
 He begins remembering pre-Flashpoint memories after Iris remembers him.
-However, a confrontation with his former ally Hunter Zolomon provokes Barry and Wally into conflict, as Hunter convinces Wally that the Speed Force must be destroyed to release those missing allies still 'trapped' within it, including Wally's children, Jai and Iris West, Max Mercury and Impulse.
-Wally became determined to break the Speed Force open in a bid to free them which led to a frantic chase, with Barry Allen trying to stop Wally before he did something drastic, remembering all too well the damage he himself had done to the time-stream attempting to stop his mother's murder during the Flashpoint event.
-Unfortunately, Wally proved himself to be the true Fastest Man Alive and was able to outrun Barry and create the break he wanted.
-The resulting explosion sent both heroes back to Barry's hometown of Central City and into the clutches of a gloating Zoom who quickly revealed that his true intention in reminding Wally about the existence of his children was to trick Wally into breaking the Force Barrier - a cosmic barricade that concealed energies that could be tapped into by the right people in much the same way that the Speed Force empowers speedsters.
-These energies include the Sage Force - seemingly based around telepathic and telekinetic powers - and the Strength Force.
-Zoom discovered the existence of these energies by reading 25th-century history books and determined a way to tap into these energies as well as the Speed Force once the Force Barrier was broken.
-He also donned a replica of Barry Allen's costume, declaring himself the one true Flash, before deciding that he would spare Barry and Wally the pain of their future lives by ending them now.
+However, a confrontation with Zolomon provokes Barry and Wally into conflict, as Zolomon convinces Wally that the Speed Force must be destroyed to release those missing allies still 'trapped' within it, including Wally's children, Jai and Iris West, Max Mercury, and Impulse.
+Despite Barry's efforts, Wally succeeds in breaking the Force Barrier, releasing the Sage Force and the Strength Force.
+Zoom had discovered the existence of these energies by reading 25th-century history books and manipulated Wally into releasing them.